pinzger/pinzger.github.io/_pages/personalinfo.md

 # Personal Info

+We have three beautiful and very active kids that keep me and my wife Maria busy: Fabian, Julian and Florian.
+I try to spend most of my free time with them and I look forward to go hiking, skiing, and climbing with them.

 ### Skiing
 Skiing and climbing are my passion.
 Several years ago my best friends and I founded the team called [powderski](http://www.powderski.at/).
 Since then we have climbed and carved down mountains and north-faces with our skis.
 The steeper the better!